devleaks/followthegreens/docs/index.md

 In case of trouble, please always provide that file, very much like X-Plane support will ask you to provide the `log.txt` file.

+If you can, please also provide the file XPPython3Log.txt in the main X-Plane 12 folder.

-To further explose an issue, it is possible to augment the level of logged information.
+To further explore an issue, it is possible to augment the level of logged information.

 To do so, please set the following variable in `followthegreens.prf` file: